This post may contain affiliate links. See my disclosure policy.

 How to Make Parmesan-Crusted Pork Chops

-3. Prepare the dredging station: Mix the breadcrumbs into the leftover parmesan and set aside.
-Whisk the eggs with water in a separate bowl.
+Step 3.
+Prepare the dredging station: Stir the breadcrumbs into the leftover parmesan to make the crumb mixture.
+In a separate bowl, whisk together the eggs and water.

-5. Cook the pork chops: Heat the oil in a large skillet over medium heat and add the pork chops, making sure that they don’t touch each other.
-Cook for 1 minute and then reduce the heat to medium-low and cook for another 2 minutes.
-Carefully flip the chops over, increase the heat to medium, and cook for 2 minutes.
-Reduce the heat again and cook for another 2-3 minutes.
-Cook until the internal temperature of each pork chop registers 145 degrees F.
+Step 6.
+Pan fry: Heat the oil in a large skillet over medium heat.
+Add the breaded chops in a single layer without touching.
+Cook for 1 minute, lower the heat to medium-low, and cook for another 2 minutes.
+Carefully flip the chops over.
+Increase the heat to medium, and cook for 2 minutes.
+Reduce the heat again and cook for another 2 to 3 minutes, or until the internal temperature of each pork chop registers 145 degrees F.

-• The pork chops are ready to eat once they have reached an internal temperature of 145 degrees F. Use a digital meat thermometer to test for doneness.
+• Use a digital meat thermometer: The pork chops are ready to eat once the center reaches 145 F. Insert a digital meat thermometer into the thickest part, then rest for 5 minutes before serving.

 Want to become a pork chop pro?
 Don’t miss Pork Chops: A Complete Guide to Cuts, Cooking Times, and Temperature for expert tips on every type of chop.